TelemetryDeck/KotlinSDK/README.md

 ### Environment Parameters

-By default, TelemetryDeck will include the following environment parameters for each outgoing signal
+By default, TelemetryDeck SDK for Kotlin will include the following environment parameters for each outgoing signal

 | Signal name                                    | Provider                       |